 .
 Catering provided, please advise of dietary requirements

 .
-Cultural activities on board including weaving, launguage and didgeridoo
+Cultural activities on board including weaving, launguage or didgeridoo

 .
 Welcome to Country - an Aboriginal custom

 .
 Learn to throw a Boomerang, and make it come back!

 .
 Local Seafood lunch and other local refreshments

 .
 Wildlife Encounters - including Koala, Kangaroo, Whale or Dolphin in the wild

 .
 Local Aboriginal Art, Souvenir & Gift shopping